-The study environment in the Life Science Technologies programme is strongly international, and studies are conducted in multicultural groups.
-The School of Science offers diverse possibilities for student exchange all over the world.
+The study environment in the Life Science Technologies programme is strongly international and studies are conducted in multicultural groups.
+The schools involved offer diverse possibilities for student exchange all over the world.
 Exchange studies can be included in the degree e.g. as an international minor.
-Other possibilities for developing one’s global competence are e.g. conducting practical training abroad, taking a summer course abroad or acting as a tutor for first-year students.
+Other possibilities for developing one’s global competence include conducting practical training abroad, taking a summer course abroad or acting as a tutor for first-year students.

 Co-operation with other parties

 The schools and departments have strong collaborations in with the academic and industrial partners in the HealthTech field nationally and internationally.
-In particular, Aalto contributes to the Health Capital Helsinki, an alliance formed by the City of Helsinki, the University of Helsinki, Aalto University and HUS – Helsinki University Hospital as well as Biodesign Finland (http://www.biodesignfinland.fi), an entrepreneurial program developed at Stanford University.
+In particular, Aalto contributes to the Health Capital Helsinki, an alliance formed by the City of Helsinki, the University of Helsinki, Aalto University and HUS Helsinki University Hospital as well as Biodesign Finland, an entrepreneurial programme developed at Stanford University.

-Health and Wellbeing (H&W) is one of the key research areas of Aalto University, with ca. 75 professors active in H&W. The research ares of H&W (http://health.aalto.fi/en/researchareas_faculty/) are closely aligned with the Life Science Technologies Msc programme.
-The H&W research area has very high scientific level, demonstrated by several National Centers of Excellence, a high-impact publication record, and the high volume of competitive research funding.
+Health and Wellbeing (H&W) is one of the key research areas of Aalto University, with ca. 75 active professors.
+The research areas of H&W are closely aligned with the Life Science Technologies MSc programme.
+The H&W research is conducted at a very high scientific level, demonstrated by several National Centers of Excellence, a high-impact publication record, and the high volume of competitive research funding.